OpenClaw Security Hardening Guide for VPS Deployments

 - Important logs and audit records.

-Security matters for backups too.
-Store backups in a protected location, restrict access, and encrypt them when possible.
-If a backup contains tokens, API keys, browser state, or private files, treat it as sensitive production data.
+Store backups securely.
+If a backup contains tokens, API keys, browser state, transcripts, or private files, treat it as sensitive production data.

 Use DDoS Protection for Availability